 OOP.
 Out of Pocket, the amount of $$ the store expects you to fork over.

 Overage.
 When you have a coupon with a value higher than the product being purchased.
 Walmart’s policy is to actually hand over the extra cash while Jewel says that the overage can be applied to the rest of the order, but no cash back.

 OYNO.
 On Your Next Order.
 The catalina that just printed…

 Peelies.
 Coupons stuck on products in the store; peel ’em off and use them.

 PG (P&G).
 Proctor & Gamble, a monthly insert in Sunday papers.

 PP. Participating products.
 Not every item will work for every promotion, so make sure you’re buying the right size, variety and brand.

 Q. Our secret lingo for a coupon

 Roll.
 To use a catalina (or ecbs, or RRs) to purchase another product that also produces a cat.
 Also called flipping.
 Walgreens RRs don’t allow you to roll between the same mfrs.
-But since Wags is pretty much dumping RRs, not gonna be a factor much longer.
+But you can switch between RRs and loyalty points deals.